The candidate: Businessman Tom Knox

-The ad: "Numbers," a 30-second spot on Philadelphia broadcast and cable channels.
+The ad: "Only One," a 30-second spot on Philadelphia broadcast and cable channels.

 Script and images: Begins with a graphic that says "One Candidate/Tom Knox."
 Announcer: "One candidate, Tom Knox, is independent, spending his own money in his campaign so he can take on the machine politics that have failed Philadelphia."
 Knox is pictured talking with a couple at their kitchen table.
 The phrase "Only One" flashes onscreen.
 In the next frame, Knox is talking with a small group.
 Announcer: "Only one candidate, Tom Knox, is a successful businessman with a proven record as Ed Rendell's deputy mayor, getting the job done, balancing the city's budget."
 Knox is shown alongside Rendell and then conferring with a city official, along with news clips of his appointment as deputy mayor in 1992.
 A graphic says, "Want more police?
 Safer Schools?"
 Announcer: "Want to put more police on the streets and make our schools safer?"
 The picture dissolves and Knox, in an L.L.
 Bean-style barn jacket, is walking with police officers.
 Announcer: "Only Tom Knox will take on the party bosses and has a proven record of getting the job done."